C&C 30: Variants

 This model was introduced as a one design racer, designed by Mark Mills and was in production in 2017.
 The hull is made from Vinylester, E-glass with foam core, resin-infused carbon reinforced structure and features a retractable bowsprit.
 It has a length overall of 30.01 ft, a waterline length of 28.70 ft, displaces 3995 lb and carries 1579 lb of ballast.
-The boat has a carbon fibre lead bulb daggerboard and is fitted with a Swedish Volvo saildrive diesel engine of 12 hp.
+The boat has a carbon fibre lead bulb daggerboard and is fitted with a Volvo saildrive diesel engine of 12 hp.
 The fuel tank holds 6.5 u.s.gal.
 It has carbon fibre spars, a fractional rig and 640.6 sqft of sail for upwind sailing and 1,643.2 sqft for downwind sailing.

-Operational history

-In a review Michael McGoldrick wrote, "The C&C 30 probably did more than any other boat to establish the 30 foot size range in the minds of many Canadian sailors.
-Like the C&C 27, it also has to be considered a classic among the production fiberglass boats built in the country.
-In fact, its appearance and layout is very similar to the C&C 27, just more of everything, including some extra elbow room down below.
-This is a well built boat with good performance, and it did much to elevate C&C to the status of one of North America's premier sailboat manufacturers during the 1970s and 1980s."